Guide to Fushimi Inari Shrine

 If you are interested in accessing the Fushimi Inari Shrine quickly, you might want to consider a hotel which is a few minutes walk away.

-For a complete breakdown on all the important areas in Kyoto and reviews of my favourite hotels, read my where to stay in Kyoto article.
+For a complete breakdown on all the important areas in Kyoto and reviews of my favorite hotels, read my where to stay in Kyoto article.
 I discuss different areas and why they are most suitable for your type of travel style and budget.
-I also recommend my favourite hotels in Kyoto organised by budget.
+I also recommend my favorite hotels in Kyoto organized by budget.

 Maison Fushimi